 Where To Stay In Toronto + Map

 Final Thoughts: Top Toronto Places to Visit

-If you know of any other hidden gems in Toronto and think they should be included in this list, drop a comment below – I’d love to hear from you!
+If you know of any other hidden gems in Toronto and think they should be included in this list, drop a comment below – We’d love to hear from you!